ChanthMiao/ghc-wiki-mirror/status/ghc-9.6.md

 # Ambitions and major features for the 9.6 compiler series

-This article is a high-level exposé of the major highlights of the GHC 9.6 series.
+This article is a high-level exposé of our ambitions of the GHC 9.6 series.

+_(It's not a fixed list of feature, rather a wish list to ourselves that would inspire our mid-term ambitions and hopefully inspire the readers that are outside of our development community.)_

 ## JavaScript backend